How to Start a YouTube Channel and Grow It in 2023

 Because it allows your prospects to see your work in action and evaluate the value of your content before signing up for a premium course.

-Plus, with regular video appearances, you quickly build a connection with your audience, which helps persuade them to buy your course.
+Plus, with regular video appearances – including live streaming on YouTube – you quickly build a connection with your audience, which helps persuade them to buy your course.

 This is why an active and popular YouTube channel can quickly become your most significant source of leads and customers (if you consistently work on growing it.)